techyian/ReportViewer.NET/readme.md

 1. Q: When I have a tall element which spans multiple rows in my report, stacked members sharing the same row(s) aren't positioned correctly.

    A: Due to the way ReportViewer.NET calculates the position of elements, if you have a tall element which spans many rows, stacked members on the same row will not display as you may expect.
 Try wrapping stacked elements in a Rectangle.
 You will need to explicitly paste your elements into the Rectangle for this to work.

+1. Q: The library returns "Could not parse, please check expression." when printing the value of an expression.

+   A: Please examine your expression and ensure that you are not doing any comparisons on data types which are not compatible.
+ReportViewer.NET uses a C# interpreter to retrieve the final expression value and therefore will not allow implicit casting between two non-compatible data types, e.g. 1 == "1" which is allowed in VB.NET.
+If your expression looks sound and you're unable to determine the cause, please raise a ticket so I can investigate.

 ## Screenshots